Feb 13, 2026

 *******************THE FRONT PAGE*******************

-The Chicago city limits is relatively barren when it comes to public golf courses, but there are two classic 9-hole layouts at either end of Lake Shore Drive that are worthy of the Windy City.
+E PLAY - GOLFING GEMS AT THE ENDS OF THE WINDY CITY - The Chicago city limits is relatively barren when it comes to public golf courses, but there are two classic 9-hole layouts at either end of Lake Shore Drive that are worthy of the Windy City.
 CLICK HERE for my day at Sydney Marovitz and South Shore

 PHOTO TOUR - STONEWALL ORCHARD